 single serving chocolate mousse cup

-For this recipe, all you need is good quality semi-sweet chocolate, heavy cream (see below for a dairy-free option), powdered sugar, instant espresso, vanilla extract and a pinch of salt.
+For this recipe, all you need is good quality semi-sweet chocolate, heavy cream (see below for a dairy-free option), powdered sugar, instant espresso, vanilla extract, and a pinch of salt.
 Technically this chocolate mousse can be made with only three ingredients.
-The addition of instant espresso gives this an amazing depth of flavor and really brings out the chocolate.
-If you do not have any instant espresso powder, instant coffee granules works as well.

 four chocolate mousse cups in small serving dishes

 Divide the mousse into small ramekins.
 These are amazing in little mini shooters for a cocktail party too!
-You can garnish with large chocolate curls or shavings or even top it with fresh raspberries.
+You can garnish it with large chocolate curls or shavings or even top it with fresh raspberries.

 Chocolate Mousse in serving cups

-How to make dairy-free Chocolate Mousse.
+How to make dairy-free chocolate mousse

-A good dairy-free, and vegan substitute for this chocolate mousse is full-fat coconut milk and coconut cream.
+A good dairy-free and vegan substitute for this chocolate mousse is full-fat coconut milk and coconut cream.

 How to make coconut whipped cream

 Using a hand mixer, whip until medium peaks form.
-In this step you will want to add the powdered sugar.
+In this step, you will want to add the powdered sugar.

-Here are some of our favorite options for coconut cream.
+Here are some of our favorite options for coconut cream

 Savoy Coconut Cream